AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2016/2016-09-24-weekly-roundup-4/weekly-roundup-4.md

 ---
 title: Weekly Roundup 4
 excerpt: This week's roundup contains articles from YTravelblog, Millenial Revolution, Money Smart Guides and Zen Pencils
-coverImage: 'assets/images/weekly-roundup-cover.png'
+coverImage: "assets/images/weekly-roundup-cover.png"
+category: "weekly roundup"
 tags:

-    - weekly roundup
+- "weekly roundup"

 ---

 Every week I come across some great articles.
 Here are some of the posts I feel you will enjoy reading as much as I did.